pottekkat/personal-website/content/posts/ai-and-apis.md

 Both AI and APIs have been around for a long time.
 Both of these technologies have gone through a massive overhaul recently, and their combination has created an AI-API economy, producing novel solutions to existing problems and trailblazing new frontiers.

-It has been increasingly hard to predict what the future will look like for technology, but it is a safe bet to assume it will be AI/API-first.
+It has been increasingly hard to predict the future of technology, but it is a safe bet to assume it will be AI/API-first.